“If he was from Venus, would he feed us with a spoon?”

 I chose to make “Alex Chilton” the theme song here for three reasons.
 First, Chilton was born in Memphis, TN., one of the major BBQ cities in the U.S. I consider this to be a BBQ take on a Georgia Reuben (or Rachel sandwich) which subs turkey and slaw for the usual corned beef and sauerkraut.
 Second, Big Star is one of my favorite bands.
 Third, “Alex Chilton” is one of my favorite Reps songs.
 As this is the rare occasion where a Music & Food dish is named after an album title, I went with my fave track from the album.

 This is one of those recipes that just sort of happened.
 It was a nice afternoon during the long long lockdown of 2020 and I had a couple of chicken breasts in the fridge.
 I decided I wanted to grill them, but I also wanted something different than the usual make cutlets, season cutlets, and grill cutlets.
-Sorting through the fridge, I discovered a bottle of dill pickle brine I had forgot about.
+Sorting through the fridge, I discovered a bottle of dill pickle brine I had forgotten about.
 I remembered making pickle brined fried chicken, so I decided to experiment with grilled cutlets.

 Happily, the results were brilliant.
 Super moist chicken with just a hint of the dill brine.
 I think I marinated them for about five hours (forgot to take notes), but I would guess they’d be fine after an hour or two.
 I definitely would NOT marinate overnight.
 Six hours would probably be the maximum time for these cutlets.
-I’m a firm believer in patting off excess marinade, seasoning the meat, then allowing to rest at room temperature while starting the grill.
+I’m a firm believer in patting off excess marinade, seasoning the meat, then allowing it to rest at room temperature while starting the grill.
 This lets the meat come up to room temp, and gives the seasoning a bit of time to take hold.

 After grilling and resting the chicken, I decided I wanted to make a melt sandwich.
 If you’re not keen on trying to flip the sandwich with the meat inside, feel free to make a grilled cheese with BBQ sauce then pull it open to add the chicken and slaw.
 If you are solid on melt flipping, then I still recommend waiting until done to add the slaw.
 There is nothing worse than hot slaw.